-According to Taxify’s cofounder and CEO Markus Villig, the company will use the funding for technological development and expansion on European and African markets.
+According to Taxify’s (now known as Bolt) cofounder and CEO Markus Villig, the company will use the funding for technological development and expansion on European and African markets.
 “Our biggest challenge is growing the best team,” Villig said.
 “We would like to grow our team by 300 people with focus on engineers and data scientists.”

 “Daimler’s mobile services have 22 million users around the world and the services range from combined transportation to ride sharing, head of Daimler’s mobile and financial services Jörg Lamparter said.
 “Taxify, a fast-growing ridesharing platform with a global ambition, will be an extension to our growing network of mobility services.”